-Castle Colz in La Villa dates back to the 16th century.
-Its history is closely linked to the knight Franz Wilhelm Prack zu Asch
+Castel Colz in La Villa in Val Badia is often associated with the knight Franz Wilhelm Prack zu Asch

 Colz Castle, also called Rubatsch Residence, is a very massive building, which boasts a curtain wall with two rectangular and two round towers as well as many embrasures.